Ryan Arcidiacono: High school career

 Arcidiacono attended Neshaminy High School, where he was coached by Jerry Devine.
 Arcidiacono led the team to a PIAA Class AAAA tournament as a sophomore.
 In a playoff game against Bartram High School, he tallied a triple-double of 26 points, 10 rebounds, and 10 assists.
 He averaged 18 points per game and was named to the Class AAAA second team.
-At the end of his sophomore season, Arcidiacono travelled with his AAU team, the PA Playaz, to North Carolina for the Bob Gibbons Tournament of Champions.
+At the end of his sophomore season, Arcidiacono traveled with his AAU team, the PA Playaz, to North Carolina for the Bob Gibbons Tournament of Champions.
 In the first game of the tournament, he crashed into the floor face-first, an injury that required eight stitches.
-Despite the advice of doctors, he decided to play in the following game, and responded with 35 points.
+Despite the advice of doctors, he decided to play in the following game and responded with 35 points.
 He continued to score at the same pace for the remainder of the tournament, and major college programs took notice.
 Arcidiacono received recruiting offers from Syracuse, Florida, Texas, and Villanova, among others.
 In October 2010, after attending Villanova's Hoops Mania event, he committed to play for the Villanova Wildcats.

 As a junior, Arcidiacono guided Neshaminy to a 22–7 record while averaging 20.4 points, 5.6 rebounds, 5.0 assists, and 2.2 steals.
 He surpassed the 1,000 point mark in a game against Pennsbury, scoring 29 points in an 83–52 win.

 The Neshaminy Redskins reached the state quarterfinals in 2011 before losing to Penn Wood.
-At the conclusion of his junior season, he was named the Bucks County Courier Times player of the year.
+After his junior season, he was named the Bucks County Courier Times player of the year.
 The Philadelphia Inquirer selected him to the first-team all-Southeastern Pennsylvania.

 He began to feel pain in his lower back shortly after the end of his junior season.
 In May 2011, while attending a basketball camp at the Deron Williams Academy in Chicago, Arcidiacono complained of poor mobility and soreness.
 He was diagnosed with a herniated disk in his back, forcing him to miss his senior season.
 Arcidiacono had surgery to repair the disk on December 21, and he could not leave his house for two weeks thereafter.
 Arcidiacono finished his career at Neshaminy High School as the program's all-time leading scorer.
 He tallied 1,498 points, 449 rebounds, 378 assists, 178 steals, and 160 three-pointers.
 Despite missing the season, ESPNU ranked him among the top 50 seniors in the country.